World Cup 2026: Hugo Broos Explains Why Bafana Bafana Drew Against the Czech Republic

 "The way they reacted after the Mexico match showed the true identity of this team.
 We played with intensity, created opportunities and showed the kind of football we are capable of producing.

-The Belgian tactician also suggested that South Africa were the more impressive footballing side on the night, claiming Czechia relied heavily on their physical strengths.
+The Belgian tactician also questioned their opponents' approach, suggesting that South Africa were the more impressive footballing side on the night, claiming Czechia relied heavily on their physical strengths.

 Broos remains optimistic ahead of South Africa's decisive final group-stage encounter against Korea Republic, a match Bafana must win to advance.

-"The positive thing is that our fate remains in our own hands," he said.
+"The positive thing is that our fate remains in our own hands," he concluded.

 Read also